-The Admission Authority for Voluntary Aided and academy schools is the governing body.
-As such, it will normally be for the governing body to determine their admission arrangements and admission criteria that will be applied where there are more applications than places available.
+The admission authority for voluntary aided and academy schools is the governing body.
+As such, it will normally be for the governing body/Trust to determine their admission arrangements and admission criteria that will be applied where there are more applications than places available.

-Sefton LA will determine and apply the agreed admissions criteria on behalf of the governing body for the majority of Sefton academy secondary schools.
+Sefton LA will determine and apply the agreed admissions criteria on behalf of the governing body (or a Multi Academy Trust) for the majority of Sefton academy secondary schools.
 Where the LA applies the admissions criteria on behalf of a governing body of an academy school, those schools have been included within this scheme.

-All admission authorities are required to determine (formally agree) their admission arrangements and admissions criteria by 28 February 2023.
-Admission Authorities must publish their 2024 arrangements by 15 March 2023.
+All admission authorities are required to determine (formally agree) their admission arrangements and admissions criteria by 28 February 2025.
+Admission Authorities must publish their 2026 arrangements by 15 March 2025.

-Any objections to the published arrangements can be submitted to the Office of the Schools Adjudicator by 15 May 2023.
+Any objections to the published arrangements can be submitted to the Office of the Schools Adjudicator by 15 May 2025.

-If there are any changes to the existing admissions criteria for voluntary aided/academy faith schools for 2024, these should be published on the individual school's website.
+If there are any changes to the existing admissions criteria for voluntary aided/academy faith schools for 2026, these should be published on the individual school's website.